eartharoid/leekslazylogger/docs/extensions/index.md

 # Extensions

+Extensions are packages which are drop-in replacements for leekslazylogger.

-Extensions extend the Logger class to provide additional functionality.
+They extend the Logger class to provide additional functionality.

 Current extensions: